 It serves low-income people, families and children, pregnant women, the elderly and people with disabilities of every age.
 Income levels are generally based on the federal poverty level, but each state can determine who qualifies and who doesn’t.

-According to HHS, patients usually pay none of the costs for covered medical expenses or a small co-payment.
-Some states cover all low-income adults below a certain income level, HHS says.
+According to CMS, patients usually pay none of the costs for covered medical expenses or pay a small co-payment.
+Some states cover all low-income adults below a certain income level, CMS says.
 Since the enactment of the Affordable Care Act, states have been allowed to expand their Medicaid programs to cover all people with household incomes below a certain level.
 Some states have done so, while others have not.